Jarrod1937/VRFeedback/README.md

 # Can I run my game fullscreen?

 Yes, you can definitely run the game fullscreen without having to alt+tab out to start the program.
 I designed it so that it constantly looks for the game process in the background and when it finds it, it attaches and reads the value.
-All you need to have is a value COM port setup.
+All you need to have is a valid COM port setup.
 Simply load your game preset, start serial, then start your game.

 # Can I use this for online games?